sebkaster/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 0.02					| Keep right											|
 | 0.01      			| No passing					 				|
 | <0.01				    | Stop      							|

+For the fifth image, the model is unsure to which traffic sign this image corresponds to.
+While the highest probability is assigned to the correct class, also other speed limit class get significant probabilities.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|